TQuanNg/FlightBookingSystem/README.md

 git clone https://github.com/YourUsername/FlightBookingSystem.git
 cd FlightBookingSystem

-2️⃣ Backend Setup (Spring Boot)
-Navigate to the backend folder and run:

-cd backend
-./mvnw spring-boot:run
-The backend server runs on http://localhost:8080.

-3️⃣ Database Setup (PostgreSQL)
+2️⃣ Database Setup (PostgreSQL)
 Make sure PostgreSQL is running and create the required database

 CREATE DATABASE flight_booking;
 Update database configurations in application.properties.

-4️⃣ Frontend Setup (React)
+3️⃣ Install Dependencies and Run the App
-Navigate to the frontend folder and run:
+From the root folder, run:

-cd frontend
 npm install
 npm start

+This will:

-The frontend app runs on http://localhost:3000.
+Start the React frontend on http://localhost:3000

+Start the Spring Boot backend on http://localhost:8080

+⚠️ Make sure your mvnw.cmd (for Windows) or mvnw (for macOS/Linux) script exists in spring/flightapi.